pywinrt/pywinrt/docs/api/system.rst

 .. class:: Object

     A wrapper around the WinRT ``System.Object`` type.

     This is the base type of all WinRT runtime objects and cannot be instantiated directly.

-    This type currently has no members.
+    .. rubric:: Introspection attributes

+    WinRT objects have the following attributes for inspecting various metatdata at runtime:

+    .. attribute:: _runtime_class_name_
+        :type: str

+        Gets the WinRT runtime class name of the object.

+        .. versionadded:: unreleased

+    .. attribute:: _iids_
+        :type: Array[uuid.UUID]

+        Gets the Interface Identifiers (IIDS) of the WinRT interfaces implemented by the object.

+        .. versionadded:: unreleased

 .. class:: Array(type, [initializer, ] /)